 Postman enables you to store and reuse values in your collections, requests, and scripts as variables.
 The variables give access to different scopes (global, collection, and environment) to support your use cases and workflows.
 You can also leverage local scope variables to prevent data synchronization to Postman’s servers.

 Postman environment variables are encrypted on the server before storage using AES-256-GCM (Advanced Encryption Standard - 256-bit key - Galois/Counter Mode).
-You also can use a secret data type that's only available in environment variables.
-Using it masks the value of these secret variables, helping you avoid unintentionally sharing sensitive tokens, for example, to an unintended audience during screen sharing or live streaming.
+You also can use a sensitive data type that’s only available in environment variables.
+Using it masks the value of these secret variables, helping you avoid unintentionally sharing sensitive tokens, for example, during screen sharing or live streaming.
 Postman recommends securing variables with Postman Vault when storing sensitive data such as API keys, access tokens, or passwords.

 Two-factor authentication (2FA)